This post was inspired by a YouTube video I published on my channel some time ago. We will do Face Recognition in JAVA.

 So why did I choose that approach?

-Since I would like to create a face classifier that can be trained on unknown amount of faces, I could not use the whole pre-trained network, since I don’t know how many faces I would enter.
+In order to create a face recognition in java, that can be trained on unknown amount of faces, I could not use the whole pre-trained network, since I don’t know how many faces I would enter.
 Instead I decided to take the output from the neural network and write it as a n-dimensional vector.
 The logic behind this is the following: Since similar faces would yield similar vectors they will be grouped in a cluster.
 Or simply put, similar faces would end up having similar vector elements.
 So if I want to classify a new face, I would run the same procedure, get the output vector from the neural network and calculate the distance between the vectors that are already in my data set.
 My data set contains a vector and a label, so If I find which vector is most similar to the one I am processing at the moment I will also find the label.
 I do that using Euclidean Distance but even better solution would be KNN algorithm.

 So the code starts with loading in the weights of “VGGFace” into our Computational Graph.
 We read in the image using NativeImageLoader to transform the image into the correct size for the “VGGFace” neural network.
 Then we use the function Featurize from our TransferLearningHelper object.
 Next we would like to “flatten” the matrix, into a vector, so we use the function reshape from ND4J library.